aka7/alerta-terraform/README.md

 alerta should be ready to be tested at http://<EC2_PUBLIC_DNS>

-(need to wait 2 min or so, for cloud-init to complete the post installation tasks)
+you can also go to demo.consul.io to view the key that has been created in consul demo site.
+Remember this is demo site, so keys get reset back to default after a while.

 TODO:

 Add hook in terraform to wait for cloud-init run to complete.

-## Send test Alert to alerta
+### Step 5 - Send test Alert to alerta
 To send alert to the newly created instance.

 Download alerta command-line tool.